JamesRamm/plume/docs/user_guide/schemas.rst

 Database constraints
 --------------------

-Feather schemas have support for creating constraints on the database.
+Plume schemas have support for creating constraints on the database.
 These are defined in the marshmallow ``Meta`` options class:

 .. code-block:: python

     import simplejson
-    from feather import schema
+    from plume import schema
     from marshmallow import fields

     class Person(schema.MongoSchema):